eProsima/Fast-DDS-monitor/docs/rst/user_manual/chart_panel/dynamic_series.rst

 Create Dynamic Series Chartbox
 ==============================
 An static chartbox could only contain series referring the same *DataKind*.
-In order to create a new chartbox in the central panel, use the button :ref:`display_data_button` in the :ref:`edit_menu` or in :ref:`shortcuts_bar_layout`.
+In order to create a new chartbox in the central panel, use the button :ref:`display_dynamic_data_button` in the :ref:`edit_menu` or in :ref:`shortcuts_bar_layout`.

 A new dialog will appear asking to choose some parameters that will be share for all the new series created in this